Single-hole spectra of Kitaev spin liquids: from dynamical Nagaoka ferromagnetism to spin-hole fractionalization

 To check convergence with bond dimension $\chi$, we compute the time evolution with several values of $\chi \in \{300, 500, 1000\}$.
 As seen in Fig.~\ref{fig::bond_dimension}, some qualitative features already develop correctly for a small bond dimension $\chi=300$.
 However, the spectral weight still changes when increasing $\chi$.
 From $\chi=500$ to $\chi=1000$, the spectral function remains unchanged, indicating convergence.
 Data shown in all other figures are obtained for bond dimensions $\chi = 500$.\\

 \textbf{Additional data for spectral functions}

 We present additional spectra for different parameters.
-Specifically, we investigate the spectra for different hopping parameters $t$ when considering ferromagnetic ($J>0$) and antiferromagnetic \mbox{($J<0$)} coupling constants.
+First, we investigate the spectra for different hopping parameters $t$ when considering ferromagnetic ($J>0$) and antiferromagnetic \mbox{($J<0$)} coupling constants.
 The resulting spectra are shown in Fig.~\ref{fig::spectra}.

 For the ferromagnetic case, Fig.~\ref{fig::spectra}~(a)-(b), we observe only slight changes in the distribution of spectral weight with varying hopping parameters $t$.
 The general picture remains, further supporting that the spectrum is dominated by free hole hopping.
 All energy scales are given in units of $t$.
 Increased hopping leads to a higher contribution from the kinetic energy, which further stabilizes the ferromagnetic order and the associated free coherent hole motion.